 Elevate your transactional mail.
 We’ll show you how.

 If you’re looking to learn more about transactional mail, talk to a USPS representative.

-In a competitive market like financial technology, where growing startups brush up against traditional finance companies, marketers need a way to differentiate and convert customers.
-One way to turn prospects into customers is through programmatic direct mail.
+In a competitive market like financial technology (fintech), where growing startups brush up against traditional finance companies, marketers need a way to differentiate and convert customers.
+One way to turn prospects into customers is through retargeted direct mail.

 By observing the actions of prospects on your website or mobile app, you can trigger personalized direct mail that is sent out within 48 hours of the interaction.

 Reaching people in their mailboxes can impact growth.

 In fact, one financial services company found that 90% of borrowers were acquired through offline channels—the largest of which was direct mail.1

 |Compared to emails and display ads, direct mail:|

 |Has a 90% or higher open rate (compared to email’s 30%)3||90%|